memory-formation/convergent-transformations/README.md

-# stimulus-shared-transformation
+# convergent-transformations

-Code of the paper *Stimulus structure shapes a shared representational transformation in brains and models*.
+Code of the paper *Convergent transformations of visual representation in brains and models*.
 P. Marcos-Manchón and L. Fuentemilla (*Under review*).

 Methods overview